xrdocs/application-hosting/_tutorials/2016-05-16--xrdocs-formatting-useful-tips.md

 This is sort of a known secret with markdown.
 Markdown just puts directly on the next line.
-If you want to add a new line to your text, then add 2+ spaces at the end of a line and hit enter.<2 spaces here >
+If you want to add a new line to your text, then add 2+ spaces at the end of a line and hit enter.
 <2 spaces here >
 Like this.
 ```